jdhitsolutions/PSScriptTools/docs/Out-ConditionalColor.md

 ## EXAMPLES

-### Example 1
+### EXAMPLE 1
 ```
 PS C:\> get-service -displayname windows* | out-conditionalcolor -propertyconditions @{Stopped='Red'} -property Status
 ```

 Get all services where the displayname starts with windows and display stopped services in red.

-### Example 2
+### EXAMPLE 2
 ```
 PS C:\> get-service -displayname windows* | out-conditionalcolor @{Stopped='Red'} status -ov winstop
 ```

 Repeat the previous example, but also save the output to the variable winstop.
 When you look at $Winstop you'll see the services, but they won't be coloredized.
-This example uses the parameters positionally.
+This exampleExamples uses the parameters positionally.

-### Example 3
+### EXAMPLE 3
 ```
 PS C:\> get-eventlog system -newest 50 | out-conditionalcolor @{error='red';warning='yellow'}
 Enter a property name: entrytype